DigitecGalaxus/netboot/README.md

 ## How it works

 We provision the six services using the [docker-compose.yaml](/docker-compose.yaml) file.
 This requires the docker images to be present on the host.
-Those can be either pulled from our public registry or build manually.
-Make set the correct environment variables in the `.env` files.
+Those can be either pulled from our public registry or built manually.
+Set the correct environment variables in the `.env` files.
 Bring your stack up with `docker compose up -d`.

 ```bash
 docker image build -t dgpublicimagesprod.azurecr.io/planetexpress/netboot-tftp:latest ./netboot-services/tftp/